-If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Confirm the space is clear of leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the space is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
 Keeping your heating system maintained with regular professional tune-ups can help to reduce these factors.
-During your tune-up, your expert technician will clean and check over your furnace, identifying areas of wear and tear.
-They can identify failing parts in need of replacement before they become a larger problem.
+During your tune-up, your expert technician will clean and check over your unit, identifying areas of corrosion.
+They can identify failing parts in need of replacement before they become a bigger problem.
 A tune-up alone may instantly improve energy efficiency by up to 30%.
-You’ll also enjoy cleaner air and a cleaner house because your HVAC system will be distributing clean air through a clean air filter.
+You’ll also enjoy cleaner air and a cleaner home because your HVAC unit will be distributing clean air through a clean air filter.
 Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is decreased utility bills.
 A poorly-maintained HVAC system must work more to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to maintain indoor comfort.
-Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
+Because your heating system operates more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
 A Longer-Lasting HVAC System

 It’s preferable to take action now and be prepared than to regret it during the coldsnap of the century when your furnace isn’t working.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.